The Deposit Guarantee Fund safeguards deposits

 • Financing the resolution of a deposit bank when bail-in would have an impact on the deposits to be compensated.

-The financing of the Deposit Guarantee Fund began in summer 2015.
-The Fund’s target level is equivalent to 0.8% of the total amount of covered deposits, which corresponds to approximately EUR 1.2 billion based on the information valid at the end of 2022.
-The target level must be achieved by July 2024.
-Following the deposit guarantee contributions collected in 2023, the size of the Deposit Guarantee Fund is approximately EUR 1,071 million.
+The financing of the Deposit Guarantee Fund began in summer 2015 and the statutory target level was reached in July 2024.
+The Fund’s target level is equivalent to 0.8% of the total amount of covered deposits.
+In the end of 2024, the size of the Deposit Guarantee Fund was approximately EUR 1,237 million.

-Chart: Target level of the Deposit Guarantee Fund
+Chart: Target level of the Deposit Guarantee Fund.
+The target level of the fund was reached in 2024.

 The Financial Stability Authority reports information annually to the European Banking Authority on the total amount of covered deposits and the assets available to the Deposit Guarantee Fund.
 The EBA publishes information on the deposit guarantee schemes of all EU Member States on its website (Deposit Guarantee Schemes Data).